 Mate Communicate no longer offers mobile plans

-As of 19th June 2017, Mate Communicate have ceased their mobile plan offerings.
+As of 19 June 2017, Mate Communicate has ceased its mobile plan offerings.
 Compare more mobile plans and new offers here.

 What services does Mate Communicate offer?

 Mate Communicate’s plans are offered on a SIM-only postpaid basis.
 What this means is that you’ll need to already own an unlocked mobile handset before you sign up with this carrier.
 Plans are billed on a monthly basis based upon your usage relative to the quotas supplied with each plan tier.
 All of Mate Communicate’s plans are provided on a month to month basis.
 Mobile service is provided on Optus’ 4G network.

 Mate Communicate offers plans at five different price tiers, dubbed as #newmates, #goodmates, #greatmates, #bestmates and #soulmates respectively.

 The entry level #newmates plan is billed at $39 per month with 300 minutes of included standard national calls and 500 text messages, as well as 100MB of data.
 A 2 minute standard call once your calling inclusions are exhausted is charged at $2.80.
 Excess texts beyond your allotment are charged at 30c each, including MMS.